And congratulation on achieving this milestone -

 The content of our class together will be based upon the survey responses.

-The remainder of this page outlines 8 information areas.
+The remainder of this page highlights different information areas.
 You should consider most, if not all, of these are information sources as you research your Professional Seminar project.

 Each box provides a brief definition and links to more information available through the Information Guides for Silberman School of Social Work.

-Take 8 minutes to review the remainder of this page.
+Take a few minutes to review the remainder of this page.

 "Think tanks are organizations that have significant autonomy from governmental interests and that synthesize, create, or disseminate information, ideas, or advice to the public, policymakers, other organizations, and the press."

 Anderson, G. L. & Herr, K.G.
 (Eds) (2007).
 Think Tanks.
 In Encyclopedia of Activism and Social Justice.
 (Vol. 3, pp. 1369-1372).
 Thousand Oaks, CA: SAGE Reference.